Boutique Surrogacy Agency Based in the US

 - You must have had a previous pregnancy without problems and birth without complications.
 We’ll require medical records that prove this.

-- You must live in the United States as either a citizen, legal immigrant, or a permanent resident.
+- You must live in the United States as a citizen

 - You must be between the ages of 21 and 38.
 This is when you’re at your healthiest and most fertile.